How Resin 3D Printing can be used in Education•

 What you need to know before starting resin 3D printing

-Before you start operating and using resin 3D printers, there are a couple of things you must know.
+But before you start, there are a couple of things you must know.
 First, resin 3D printers require the use of 3D printing files, which are commonly known as STL files.
 These can commonly be found on websites such as thingiverse.com, myminifactory.com, and cgtrader.com etc.

-For a resin 3D printer to read the STL file, it needs to be sliced into numerous layers using slicer software such as CHITUBOX.
-To learn about how this process works as well as other important details before starting resin 3D printing, please view our previous blog post.
+In order for the resin 3D printer to read these files, it needs to be sliced into numerous layers using slicer software such as CHITUBOX.
+To learn more about how this works, please view our previous blog post.

 This could easily extend into various types of design such as product design, industrial design, and even interior design.

 Designs with unique shapes, angles, and sizes can now be printed with ease.
-Budding designers can now creatively experiment with new and unique ideas to develop their skills.
+Budding designers can now creatively experiment with new and unique 3D printing ideas to develop their skills.

-Now, with resin 3D printing technology, students can print out organs such as the heart, liver, or even the brain to get a better understanding of how these function and work with one another.
+With resin 3D printers, students can print out organs such as the heart, liver, or even the brain to get a better understanding of how these function and work with one another.
 3D printing provides students with a visualized learning environment as well as an interactive learning experience.

 Dental courses can also use resin 3D printers to print out different types of dental models such as surgical guides, immediate dentures, crowns, and bridges for practical purposes.
 Instead of using traditional dental models, dental students can now be trained by using resin 3D printed models.

-To read a detailed blog post about Phrozen’s dental LCD 3D printers, please click here.
+To find out more about Phrozen dental LCD 3D printers, please click here.

 With the advent of resin 3D printing, geography classes can instantly be brought to life with printed terrains, maps, and even landforms such as mountains or deserts.